 Although the industry uses a range of different terms and abbreviations, the key terminology used in the note is 'autonomous vehicles', 'connected vehicles' and 'ADAS', each of which is described below.

 Autonomous vehicles are often described as driverless cars or self-driving cars—the terms are interchangeable.
-In the industry, they tend to be known by the blanket term CAV which is short for connected and autonomous vehicles.
+In the industry, they tend to be known by the blanket term CAVs which is short for connected and autonomous vehicles.

-An understanding of the definitions used for describing the
+An understanding of the definitions used for describing the level of automation in a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.